 Historic Hillsdale contributed funds to restore the bell at the Church at the intersection of Routes 22 and 23.
 This building was highlighted as one of the most significant historic sites in Hillsdale.

-Each summer from 2009 – 2011, Historic Hillsdale organized a tour of several historic properties.
+Since 2009, Historic Hillsdale has organized four tours of several historic properties.
 These were made possible by the hard work of volunteers and the generosity of owners who allowed the public to tour their property.

 Workshops and Public Meetings on the Tax Credit Programs